Translation operator and momentum operator

 X^=[1000002000003000004000005]

 encoding the position variable x but in a QM flavour (see formulation of QM).
-And we can consider the matrix which is something like the translation operator:
+And we can consider also the following matrix, which would be something like the translation operator:

 T=(0000110000010000010000010)